quantum-compiler/atlas-artifact/README.md

 # in quartz conda environment
 cd perlmutter/e2e/logs
 python plot.py
+cd ../../..
 ```

 Following are the instructions to run the experiment and reproduce the results.

 ### Atlas

-1. Set related environment variables in `config/config.linux`
+1. Set related environment variables in `config/config.linux` (please download cuQuantum if needed).
    We support two modes for simulation in Atlas.
 First one is distributed GPU-based simulation (`USE_LEGION=OFF`).
 The
    other one is CPU-offload enabled simulation (`USE_LEGION=ON`), which support simulating more qubits on a single
    machine.
-Note that the second mode hasn't been tested for multi-node execution.
+Note that the second mode has not been tested for multi-node execution.

+In this section (end-to-end experiments), please make sure that the distributed GPU-based simulation is used (`USE_LEGION=OFF`).

 In addition, please either run `export ATLAS_HOME=${The_directory_running_git_clone}/atlas-artifact` or replace each
 occurrence of `$ATLAS_HOME` in `examples/legion-based/test_sim_legion.cc` and `examples/mpi-based/test_sim.cc` with the